jakethekoenig/ChatVim/Readme.md

 # Chat Vim

-This is a plugin to talk to Chat GPT in neovim.
-To talk to ChatGPT in normal mode type `<leader>g` or in insert mode type `??` or '..'.
-The plugin will take lines starting with `GPT:` or following those lines as from GPT and lines starting with `>` as from you.
+This is a plugin to talk to LLMs in neovim.
+To talk to an LLM in normal mode type `<leader>g`.
+The plugin will take lines starting with `LLM:` or following those lines as from LLM and lines starting with `>` as from you.
 If you want to start a new chat in the same file start a line with `>>`.

 ![](chat2.gif)